 Fun Breed Facts

 - Teacup Yorkies have a high prey drive and are great at keeping rodents away.
-Despite the fact that these dogs are nearly the size of a mouse themselves, they are a true terrier.
+Despite the fact that these dogs are nearly the size of a mouse themselves, they are true terriers.

 - A Great Dane is approximately 60 times larger than a Teacup Yorkie.
 On average, a Teacup weighs 2 to 4 pounds vs 100 to 200 pounds for a Great Dane.